Voter suppression in the United States: Texas

 Some prominent Texas Republicans sued Governor Abbott in September 2020, seeking to limit the number of days early voting was allowed in the state.
 They sought to push back the early voting start date from October 13 to October 19.
 Early voting had been expanded by the governor in July, in response to the pandemic and to the limits he had imposed on mail in voting.
 The same lawsuit also sought to limit the time frame for submitting mail-in ballots in person.
 A similar lawsuit was filed by Houston Republicans a week later, seeking the same restrictions on in person and absentee ballots in Harris County.
 The Texas Supreme Court ruled against the Republicans and allowed early voting to take place from October 13 to October 30, 2020.

 A conservative activist and three Republican candidates sued in late October 2020 to have 127,000 drive-through ballots cast in predominantly Democratic Harris County, tossed.
 A federal judge rejected the Republican lawsuit, as did the Texas Supreme Court.

-Turnout in the 2020 Texas election increased by more than 6%, breaking a 28-year record, with both major-party Presidential candidates breaking records for the most votes ever cast for a candidate in Texas.
+Turnout in the 2020 Texas election increased by more than 6%, breaking a 28-year record, with both major-party presidential candidates breaking records for the most votes ever cast for a candidate in Texas.

-Attorney General of Texas and 2020 presidential election conspiracy theorist Ken Paxton has stated that he believed Joe Biden would've won the state if he had not filed a legal action to prevent Harris County from sending out unsolicited mail-in ballots to all its registered voters.
+Attorney General of Texas and 2020 presidential election conspiracy theorist Ken Paxton has stated that he believed Joe Biden would have won the state if he had not filed a legal action to prevent Harris County from sending out unsolicited mail-in ballots to all its registered voters.